We're excited to announce that Colaz now offers Q-switched laser tattoo removal.

 We take your health and safety seriously and work with only top of the line equipment and qualified, well-trained staff.
 If you've read about the horrors of cheap tattoo removal machines sold on popular auction sites or expensive tattoo removal options that just don't work, rest assured our laser tattoo removal services meet the same standards you've come to know and trust in our laser hair removal and skin care treatments.
 Your skin is safe with us!

 Getting a tattoo removed is a big decision and not one to be taken lightly.
 It important that you choose a qualified professional and understand what is involved in the procedure.
 Before you make that call:

-When it comes to tattoo removal, there are no guarantees.
+When it comes to laser tattoo removal, there are no guarantees.
 Results vary.
 Every tattoo and skin type is different.

 Circulation enhances results so you'll generally find that the further from your heart your tattoo is located, the longer it will take to see results.
 Tattoo removal at the extremities of arms and legs may take more removal treatments than ones on your shoulder or back.